Duthie Park

 Duthie Park is a public park in the Ferryhill area of Aberdeen, Scotland located near the River Dee.
 It comprises 44 acre of land given to the council in 1881 by Elizabeth Crombie Duthie of Ruthrieston, in memory of her uncle and of her brother.
 She purchased the land for £30,000 from the estate of Arthurseat.

 The former Deeside Railway ran along the northern edge of the park.
 The park is now the starting point for the Deeside Way, a long-distance path which uses the trackbed of the railway.

 History

-Duthie Park was opened in 1883 after it was gifted to the city by Duthie in 1880 for the 'wellbeing and recreation of Aberdeen residents', a process which started on 4 August of that year.
-It was opened by Princess Beatrice of the United Kingdom on 27 September 1883.
+Duthie Park was opened in 1881 after it was gifted to the city by Duthie in 1880 for the 'wellbeing and recreation of Aberdeen residents', a process which started on 4 August of that year.
+It was officially opened by Princess Beatrice of the United Kingdom on 27 September 1883.

 During the 1970s Duthie Park played host to several television programmes.
 A round of It's A Knockout, featuring a team from Aberdeen against a team from Arbroath, was staged in Duthie Park on 10 May 1970 and transmitted on BBC1 on 13 May 1970.
 An episode of the children's programme Play School, transmitted Monday 3 May 1976, visited Duthie Park in 1976.

+On 16 June 2002, Aberdeen's first LGBTQ Pride celebration, We're Not All Set in Granite, took place at Duthie Park.

 In 2013 paddle boats were reintroduced to the park.
 Kayaks are regularly offered in the boating pond.